 Every fall, New England rolls out a foliage carpet dressed in blazing oranges and reds, yellows and purples.
 It’s the perfect time to visit the region.
-Leaf peepers come to drive the winding country roads, hike lush mountain paths, and stroll town greens to soak in the vibrant vistas of color.
+Early October is prime leaf-peeping time for the northern states, while the southern half’s season stretches into late October and even early November.
+Leaf peepers come to drive the winding country roads, hike lush mountain paths and stroll town greens to soak in the vibrant vistas of color.
 If you’re planning a trip to the region, here are the most stunning places to see fall foliage state-by-state.

 As the northernmost state in New England, Maine fall foliage peaks in early October.
-Inland, dazzling hues of yellow, orange, and red blanket the mountains of Western Maine, especially in and around Rangeley Lakes.
-Winding routes pass lakeside parks, waterfalls, and spectacular overlooks.
+Inland, dazzling hues of yellow, orange and red blanket the mountains of Western Maine, especially in and around Rangeley Lakes.
+Winding routes pass lakeside parks, waterfalls and spectacular overlooks.
 White Mountain National Forest and Sebago Lake State Park are especially brilliant.

 A little more than an hour from New York City, Connecticut abounds with leaf-peeping opportunities.
-You can see a blazing array of reds, yellows, and oranges throughout October and even into November.
+You can see a blazing array of reds, yellows and oranges throughout October and even into November.
 One of the best places is the Litchfield Hills.
 Route 7 runs through this rolling countryside, following the Housatonic River under a canopy of colors.
 Litchfield itself is a nice stop for lunch.
-Take a stroll along the town green or to buy pumpkins along the roadside.
+Take a stroll along the town green or buy pumpkins along the roadside.
 Stop in New Preston to see the 40-foot waterfall on the Aspetuck River.

 Route 169, a historic roadway and National Scenic Byway, takes you through more of autumn’s colorful riches, passing museums and historic structures along the way.
 Head to Lake Waramaug and Mount Tom for colorful vistas of striking beauty.

-- William Travis
+— Contributed by William Travis